lwileczek/DBSCAN/PITCHME.md

 at once will help to save memory.

 +++
+@title[overview continued...]

+## Overview Continued
+We will follow the following ideas:

+@ul
+  1. Pick a point to start with
+  2. Find it's neighbors
+  3. Identify if it is a core point
+  4. Check if its neighbors are core points
+  5. connect the entire neighborhood into a cluster
+@ulend

+---

 @title[Fun Fact 0]

 ### Fun fact time

 Eps stands for epsilon, the Greek letter, which is used in mathematics to represent a region around an object.
 An arbitrary but common choice.

 ---